-Revd Jackie Sams, a trained Spiritual Director and experienced leader of retreats, can be available to lead a quiet day or retreat for a Parish, team or MMU, and we are pleased to attach a letter from Jackie which explains more.
+Revd Jackie Sams, part of the Diocesan Spiritual Direction Team and a leader of Individual Guided Retreats at Pleshey, can be available to lead a quiet day or retreat for a Parish, team or MMU.
 If you would like to explore the opportunity, contact her on 01206530586 or by email at email@example.com.
-Her letter also contains a plea re weddings......

 The Church of England Deanery of Colchester is part of the Colchester Episcopal Area of the Diocese of Chelmsford.

 The Chelmsford Diocesan Board of Finance is a registered Charity, no. 249505

 We are committed to Safeguarding children and young people and vulnerable adults.
 As a Diocese, we have adopted the Church of Englandís policies and best practice on safeguarding which may be found on the Church of Englandís website: .
 Diocesan guidance is available at